jkstill/oracle-demos/function-based-index_vs_table-lookup/README.md

 However, it is very easy to design tables and SQL statements in such a way that joins are very slow.

-Actually, it is not that joins are slow, it is simply that the design of the tables, indexes and SQL cant lead to performance issues due when far too many rows are being considered.
+Actually, it is not that joins are slow, it is simply that the design of the tables, indexes and SQL can lead to performance issues due when far too many rows are being considered.

 But, that is not the point of this article.